-After the Krampus were set loose, St. Nicholas approached a young boy in the crowd and asked in an irreverent tone, “Have you been naughty this year?”
+After the Krampus was set loose, St. Nicholas approached a young boy in the crowd and asked in an irreverent tone, “Have you been naughty this year?”

 The boy answered, “No, I’ve been good.”